lokmanTech/lokmanTech/README.md

 ## 🧑🏻 [`My Portfolio`](https://lokmantech.github.io)

 Discover a collection of projects that reflect my skills and dedication.
-Explore my professional journey, delve into industry insights on my blog, and connect with me to explore collaborative opportunities.
+Explore my professional journey, delve into industry insights on my blog, and connect with me to explore collaborative opportunities. visit https://lokmantech.github.io

 ## 🧭 Repository Structure